project-fifo/docs/general/upgrade.rst

 0.6.2
 *****

-FiFo 0.6.2 combines the functionality that was formaly spread out between wiggle howl and nginx into howl, this means neither nginx nor wiggle are any longer needed.
+FiFo 0.6.2 combines the functionality that was formally spread out between wiggle howl and nginx into howl, this means neither nginx nor wiggle are any longer needed.
 Before updating stop and remove those services.

  .. code-block:: bash